 Cash’s shore assignments include deputy director, Chaplains Religious Enrichment Development Operation (CREDO) Europe; command chaplain to Naval Support Facility Thurmont, Camp David, Maryland; and deputy command chaplain at the U.S. Naval Academy.
 Cash also served as director of the Navy Chaplain Corps’ Ethics Community of Interest.

-He reported as commanding officer, Naval Chaplaincy School and Center in March 2020.
+He reported as commanding officer, Naval Chaplaincy School in March 2020.

 His awards include the Legion of Merit, Meritorious Service Medal (three awards), Navy and Marine Corps Commendation Medal (three awards), Navy and Marine Corps Achievement Medal (three awards), Combat Action Ribbon, and Presidential Unit Citation.